jnnanav-aws/aws-iot-edukit-tutorials/workshop/content/Getting started/Prerequisites/Windows/_index.en.md

 If you don't have a compatible Android or iOS device, you can use the [RainMaker CLI](https://rainmaker.espressif.com/docs/cli-setup.html) and substitute the provided instructions.

 ## Identifying the device communication port
-If you haven't already, it's time to unbox the Core2 for AWS IoT EduKit reference hardware and connect it to your host computer's USB 2.0 port using the supplied USB-A to USB-C cable that facilitates communication between them.
+If you haven't already, it's time to unbox the Core2 for {{<awsEdukitShort-en>}} reference hardware and connect it to your host computer's USB 2.0 port using the supplied USB-A to USB-C cable that facilitates communication between them.
 Additionally, included in the package is a hex key that can be used to install additional modules (sold separately).
 The device should automatically turn on once you plug it in, but if doesn't, press the power button.
 ![How to turn M5Stack Core2 for AWS on or off](windows/core2foraws_power_on_off.jpg?width=500px&classes=shadow)

 With the device ready and the software for this tutorial installed, let's identify the port your device is virtually mounted to so that you can perform read & write operations to that specific port.